RAMoEA-QA: Hierarchical Specialization for Robust Respiratory Audio Question Answering

-Our key principle is \emph{hierarchical specialization} under constrained resources: we activate \emph{one} acoustic pathway and \emph{one} generation pathway per example (hard top-1 routing), achieving conditional computation without mixing experts. \figureref{fig:architecture} summarizes the full flow and highlights the two routing stages: \textbf{(A) Audio-MoE} and \textbf{(B) LoRA-MoA}.
-Concretely, (A) we compute a lightweight routing representation from the input and select a single pre-trained audio encoder expert; its output is aligned to the LLM hidden size and injected as a \emph{selected audio prefix} (aligned audio embeddings concatenated into the LLM input).
-(B) conditioned on the question and the selected aligned audio prefix, we select a single LoRA adapter attached to a shared frozen LLM backbone and generate the answer.
+\figureref{fig:architecture} summarizes the full pipeline and highlights the two routing stages: \textbf{(A) Audio-MoE} and \textbf{(B) LoRA-MoA}.
+In stage (A), a lightweight routing representation is computed from the input and used to select one audio expert.
+The selected expert encodes the recording, and its output is aligned to the LLM hidden size and injected as a \emph{selected audio prefix} (aligned audio embeddings concatenated into the LLM input).
+In stage (B), conditioned on the question and the selected aligned audio prefix, the model selects one LoRA adapter from the LoRA-MoA and generates the answer using the shared frozen language backbone.